 - Meaning: to put oneself in a dangerous or risky situation.

-- Use in a sentence: I put my head in the lion’s mouth and told him what I really thought.
+- Use in a sentence: Paul wasn’t afraid of the new manager.
+He wasn’t afraid to put his head in the lion’s mouth and told tell him what he really thought.

 - Meaning: to fight with much courage; intense